 Also Read: Colloids

-Meanwhile, Brownian movement is not seen in true solution, where the system is homogeneous and the bombardment is uniform.
-However, in colloids the system is heterogeneous and the bombardments are non-uniform leading to the random measurement.
+However, the Brownian movement is not seen in a true solution, where the system is homogeneous, and the bombardment is uniform.
+However, in colloids, the system is heterogeneous, and the bombardments are non-uniform, leading to random measurement.

 One of the key advantages of this effect is that it keeps sol particles in continuous motion, such that the particles do not settle at the bottom, further preventing the coagulation of the lyophobic sols.
 This type of motion increases the stability of a sol.

-1. Why true solution does not follow the Brownian movement?
+1. Why don’t true solutions follow the Brownian movement?

 Ans: True solutions have smaller solute particles and homogenous these move uniform bombardment here then do not show Brownian movement.

 2. How does the Brownian movement help in the stability of colloids?

-Ans: The random movement of sol particles do not allow dispersed phase particles to settle at the bottom and thus prevents their coagulation.
+Ans: The random movement of sol particles does not allow dispersed phase particles to settle at the bottom, and thus prevents their coagulation.

 3. Give any two examples of the Brownian movement.

 (i) Pollen grains in oil drop move.